braze-inc/braze-docs/_docs/_hidden/wip_partnerships/partnership_template.md

 This section should list what you need to complete this partnership integration.
 The best way to deliver this information is with a quick instructional paragraph that describes any non-technically important details or "need to know" information, like whether or not your integration will be subject to additional security checks or clearances.
 Then, use a chart to describe the technical requirements of the integration.

 {% alert important %}
-The requirements listed below are typical requirements you might need from Braze.
-We recommend using the attributed titling and phrasing listed in the chart below.
+The following requirements listed are typical requirements you might need from Braze.
+We recommend using the attributed titling and phrasing listed in the following chart.
 Be sure to adjust the descriptions and tailor them to your partnership integration.
 {% endalert %}

 | Requirement | Description |